rancher/docs/content/rke/latest/en/config-options/_index.md

 ### Supported Docker Versions

 By default, RKE will check the installed Docker version on all hosts and fail with an error if the version is not supported by Kubernetes.
-The list of supported Docker versions are set specifically for each Kubernetes version in kontainer-driver-metadata depending on the RKE version used (to override this behavior, set this option to `true`).
+The list of supported Docker versions is set specifically for each Kubernetes version in kontainer-driver-metadata depending on the RKE version used, as shown below.
+To override this behavior, set this option to `true`.
 Refer to the following:

-- For RKE v1.3.x, see this [link](https://github.com/rancher/kontainer-driver-metadata/blob/release-v2.6/rke/k8s_docker_info.go for RKE v1.3.x)
+- For RKE v1.3.x, see this [link](https://github.com/rancher/kontainer-driver-metadata/blob/release-v2.6/rke/k8s_docker_info.go).
-- For RKE v1.2.x, see this [link](https://github.com/rancher/kontainer-driver-metadata/blob/release-v2.5/rke/k8s_docker_info.go)
+- For RKE v1.2.x, see this [link](https://github.com/rancher/kontainer-driver-metadata/blob/release-v2.5/rke/k8s_docker_info.go).

 The default value is `false`.